University of Southern California

-USC sponsors a variety of intercollegiate sports and competes in the National Collegiate Athletic Association (NCAA) as a member of the Pac-12 Conference.
-Members of USC's sports teams, the Trojans, have won 107 NCAA team championships, ranking them third in the United States, and 412 NCAA individual championships, ranking them third in the United States and second among NCAA Division I schools.
-As of 2021, Trojan athletes have won 326 medals at the Olympic Games (153 golds, 96 silvers, and 77 bronzes), more than any other university in the United States.
-USC has had 537 football players drafted to the National Football League, the second-highest number of draftees in the country.
+USC sponsors a variety of intercollegiate sports and competes in the National Collegiate Athletic Association (NCAA) and the Big Ten Conference.
+Members of USC's sports teams, the Trojans, have won 107 NCAA team championships and 412 NCAA individual championships.
+As of 2021, Trojan athletes have won 326 medals at the Olympic Games (153 golds, 96 silvers, and 77 bronzes), more than any other American university.
+USC has had 571 football players drafted to the National Football League, the second-highest number of draftees in the country.

-USC is the largest private employer in the Los Angeles area, with an estimated annual impact of $8 billion on the state of California.